drocheam/optrace/docs/source/usage/tma.rst

    >>> tma.object_position(np.inf)
    -16.93123809931588

-Which should be exactly the same position as the first focal point:
+Which is equal to the position of the first focal point:

 .. doctest::